Anton Günther: Guntherians

 A new edition of these eight works, collected into nine volumes, appeared at Vienna in 1882 under the title of Günther's Gesammelte Schriften.
 In addition to these, Günther produced in conjunction with J. E. Veith: "Lydia, Philosophisches Jahrbuch" (5 volumes, Vienna, 1849–54).
 His "Lentigos und Peregrins Briefwechsel" was printed in 1857, but was issued only for private circulation.
 Finally, long after Günther's death, Franz Peter Knoodt published from his posthumous papers "Anti-Savarese" (Vienna, 1883).

-Reception and ecclesiastical condemnation
+Reception

-Among Catholic scholars Günther's speculative system occasioned a far-reaching movement.
-Though he never held a position as professor, he gathered about him through his writings a school of enthusiastic and in some instances distinguished followers, who on the other hand were opposed by eminent philosophers and theologians.
-At its zenith the school was powerful enough to secure the appointment of some of its members to academic professorships in Catholic philosophy.
-Günther himself was offered professorships at Munich, Bonn, Breslau and Tübingen; he refused these because he hoped for a like offer from Vienna, but his expectation was never realized.
+Günther's writings sparked a movement which attracted prestigious Catholic scholars as both followers and opponents.
+Some members of his school received academic professorships in Catholic philosophy.
+Günther himself turned down professorships at Munich, Bonn, Breslau and Tübingen in the hope of an offer from Vienna, which he never received.
 In 1833 he received from Munich an honorary degree of Doctor of Theology, and a similar degree in philosophy and theology was conferred on him by the University of Prague in 1848.

-His earliest friends and collaborators were: the physician, Johann Heinrich Pabst (died 1838, author of Der Mensch und seine Geschichte, Vienna, 1830; 2nd ed., 1847; Gibt es eine Philosophie des positiven Christenthums?
-Cologne, 1832; Adam und Christus.
-Zur Theorie der Ehe, Vienna, 1835; in collaboration with Günther, the Janusköpfe); the celebrated homilist Johann Emmanual Veith, a convert (d.
-1876, co-editor of the publication Lydia) and Karl Franz von Hock (d.
-1869; wrote Cartesius und seine Gegner, ein Beitrag zur Charakteristik der philosophischen Bestrebungen unserer Zeit, Vienna, 1835, and other works; later took an active part in the discussion of political and economical questions).